mattdanielmurphy/decimal-approximator/README.md

 - **how many digits** are to be used in the fraction,
 - and the minimum **digits of accuracy**,

-and Decimal Approximator will return a list of qualifying unique fractions!
+and Fractionize will return a list of qualifying unique fractions!

 ## Examples

 Find approximations for popular constants:

-    $ decimal-approximator pi 2 1
+    $ fractionize pi 2 1
     -> Testing approximations with accuracy of 0.1...
        [ '16 / 5 = 3.2 ...
 R = 0.09295817894065106',
          '19 / 6 = 3.1666666666666665 ...
 R = 0.047887837492022634',